AdobeDocs/campaign-classic.en/help/interaction/using/distributed-architectures.md

 Offers are automatically deployed then published on execution and control instances.

 Offers deleted in the design environment are disabled on all online instances.
-Obsolete propositions and offers are automatically deleted on all instances after the purge period (specified in each instance's deployment assistant) and sliding period (specified in the incoming propositions' typology rules).
+Obsolete propositions and offers are automatically deleted on all instances after the purge period (specified in each instance's deployment wizard) and sliding period (specified in the incoming propositions' typology rules).

 ![](assets/interaction_powerbooster_schema2.png)